 Dismissal can only be made from the camp site.
 NO EXCEPTIONS!

 Can my child bring an IPOD to camp?

 Neither the Department of Recreation nor the site staff can be responsible for campers' personal property or any money brought to the camp site.
-Please ensure that your child does not bring a CD player, IPOD, video games, toys, or any like items to camp.
+Please ensure that your child does not bring an IPOD, video games, toys, or any like items to camp.
 If a child comes to camp with personal property it will be confiscated by the Site Director and returned to the parent at the end of the day.

 Can I request that my child be placed in a group with his or her friend?

 Camp is a wonderful place to make new friends!
 Parents may request placement of camper in a group with one friend – the request must be mutual.
 Campers must be in the same grade.
 The request has to be in writing before camp starts.
 No arrangements will be made after June 10.
 The Site Director has the final decision in group placements.
-Group requests are only for Funshine Friends, Kool Kids, and Super Stars.
-Summer Scene campers create their own groups on the first day of camp.

 Is transportation available?